 Sir Simon Sudbury, the Archbishop of Canterbury and Lord Chancellor of England, had locked up Ball in Rochester Castle (above).
 As the Kent rebels moved west, they looted the Archbishop's properties in Canterbury, blaming him for the taxes piled upon them.
 But this was also where a third villain joined the rebellion, who would give his name to the entire revolt: Wat Tyler.
 And once having reached Rochester, he freed both Berling and Father Ball.

 Here was the nobility's real villain, then, and a proper villain too, being a free resident from a village.
 It was said Tyler was a member of the roof tiler's guild, or a blacksmith.
 It was said he had served in the King's army in France.
-And it was said a tax collector tried to strip his 13 year old daughter, to prove she was old enough to pay the 1 shilling poll tax, the poll third in four years, laid on every person over 14. years of age, and that Tyler then beat the man's brains out.
+And it was said a tax collector tried to strip his 13 year old daughter, to prove she was old enough to pay the 1 shilling poll tax, the third in four years, laid on every person over 14 years of age, and that Tyler then beat the man's brains out.

 Whatever the truth, it is fact that on 7 June, 1381, Tyler was elected to lead the rebels up the Old Kent Road to London.
 And from that day the Peasant's Revolt became Wat Tyler's rebellion.
 Four days later, 11 June, 1381, the crowd reached the high ground at Blackheath, 3 miles southeast of London.

 This “bleak site”, named for its dark soil, was a tradition camping spot, and young King Richard II's advisers had anticipated the rebels would pause there.
 They loaded their royal charge onto a barge, and with four barges of soldiers as escort, set out down the Thames to overawe the “rebels” and order them to disperse.
 Seeing 40,000 angry peasants armed with longbows and axes, the courtiers panicked.
-The King did not get off the boat (above), and the royal forces did not stop rowing until they were all locked safely behind the walls of the Tower of London.
+The King did not get off the boat (above), and the royal forces did not stop rowing back up river until they were all locked safely behind the walls of the Tower of London.

 Caught on the outside, the Lord Mayor William Walworth ordered the gate houses at both ends of the 900 foot long London Bridge, the only crossing over the Thames River, to be closed and its drawbridge raised.
 This should keep the peasants on the south bank.